aishuercse/HappyTrip/README.md

 * Available flights will be retrieved from various airlines via rest service.
 As a third party we may not be having latest details of flights.
 * User should be able to refine search criteria and see the results.

-# Development phase-2: Book a flight
+# Development phase-2: book a flight

 In this phase user should be able to book the flight.
 User can select any flight from searched results and make a booking without going to actual airline site.
 Important points regarding this phase are listed below.